THE FELDENKRAIS METHOD WITH MICHELLE DRERUP

 • Improving Depth Perception, Visual Field, and Visual Focus

-• Safely Increasing Range of Motion Without Stretching
+• Safely Increasing Flexibility Without Stretching

 So how do you resolve this conflict between the need for trained habits and the need to think and move outside of your trained habits?